 Until next time…

 *My assumptions in the Mad Fientist’s Lab are based on a 4% withdrawal rate and a 7% growth rate.
-Neither of these are set in stone and will fluctuate during the life of a FIRE master.
+Neither of these is set in stone and will fluctuate during the life of a FIRE master.
 I have listened to multiple podcasts and read various bloggers that say they have used around 3% for their withdrawal rate and their nest egg has grown far more than the 7% growth rate (in fact, I used 3% withdrawal rate for earlier calculations HERE).
-Again, these numbers are all suggestions based on YEARS of input and data that my non math oriented mind can’t work itself around.
+Again, these numbers are all suggestions based on YEARS of input and data that my non-math-oriented mind can’t work itself around.
 I am trusting the kind folks ahead of me in the FI game to lead the way. 🙂